hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 <small>*Octahedron arrangement of $$2\cdot(1^3+2^3+3^3)-3^3$$*</small>
 {: style="text-align: center;"}

-This looks promising, since we can overlap rotated copies of it as in the previous proofs.
-But the symmetry trick we've been using only works if each combined entry adds up to the same value, and it turns out they don't:
+This looks promising, since we can overlap rotated copies of it as we did for $$\sum k$$ and $$\sum k^2$$.
+But this only helps if each combined entry adds up to the same value, and it turns out they don't:

 $$
 12222101 + 12222102 + 12222103 = \\